jonathan-hamilton/bhhc_demo/README.txt

 Spring Boot, JPA, Hibernate, h2 database with a jQuery front-end.

 Installation:
-Download from github and import as a Maven project to run.
+Download from github and import as a Maven project then run as a Spring Boot app.

 Features:
 A single page application that lists different reasons I would like to work at BHHC.
 The reasons